Walk this way

 Getting involved with your local Walking for Health scheme couldn't be easier.

-To find the health walk schemes closest to you, just enter your postcode or place name in the search box on the Walking For Health website or see what's on offer in your part of the country by clicking on your local region on the map.
+Post Covid19 finding the health walk schemes closest to you might be a way to connect with others in your community, just enter your postcode or place name in the search box on the Walking For Health website or see what's on offer in your part of the country by clicking on your local region on the map.

 There are many ways you can put more walking into your daily routine, for example: